shiftyp/otel-mcp-server/README.md

 ### Traces

-- `analyzeTrace`: Get a summary of a trace by ID
+- `traceAnalyze`: Get a summary of a trace by ID
-- `lookupSpan`: Find a span by ID
+- `spanGet`: Find a span by ID
 - `generateServiceDependencyGraph`: Create a service dependency graph for a time window
 - `generateSpanFlowchart`: Generate a flowchart for a span
-- `queryTraces`: Query traces with Elasticsearch syntax
+- `tracesQuery`: Query traces with Elasticsearch syntax
-- `searchForTraceFields`: Find available trace fields (supports service filtering)
+- `traceFieldsGet`: Find available trace fields (supports service filtering)
-- `detectSpanDurationAnomalies`: Detect anomalies in span durations (supports optional operation and multiple services)
+- `spanDurationAnomaliesDetect`: Detect anomalies in span durations (supports optional operation and multiple services)

 ### Metrics